Bluapple Produce Saver

 If you wish to check potency, here’s how to do it.

 Bluapple® packets contain small granules of the active ingredient.
 On a paper towel on a DRY durface, use scissors to snip open a corner of the packet.
-When fresh and fully potent, the granules are purplish in color and when crushed the granules are a white/purple.
+When fresh and fully potent, the granules are purplish in color and when crushed the granules are a pink-ish/purple.
 As ethylene gas is absorbed and oxidized the granules slowly turn completely brown inside and out (in other words, they "rust").
 Packets with completely brown granules have used up their ethylene gas absorption potential and should be replaced.
 If the packets still have potency-life remaining, continue to use them even if you have used them for three months already!
 You can cover the packet corner you have cut off with a small piece of cellophane tape to seal the packet.

 You can check the potency by crushing and examining the granules from time to time as needed!